succinctlabs/op-succinct/book/fault_proofs/proposer.md

-FAST_FINALITY_MODE=false         # Whether to use fast finality mode RANGE_PROOF_STRATEGY=reserved    # Set to hosted to use hosted proof strategy AGG_PROOF_STRATEGY=reserved      # Set to hosted to use hosted proof strategy PROPOSAL_INTERVAL_IN_BLOCKS=1800 # Number of L2 blocks between proposals FETCH_INTERVAL=30                # Polling interval in seconds PROPOSER_METRICS_PORT=9000       # The port to expose metrics on
+FAST_FINALITY_MODE=false         # Whether to use fast finality mode RANGE_PROOF_STRATEGY=reserved    # Set to hosted to use hosted proof strategy AGG_PROOF_STRATEGY=reserved      # Set to hosted to use hosted proof strategy PRIVATE_STDIN=false              # Use private stdin for network proof requests PROPOSAL_INTERVAL_IN_BLOCKS=1800 # Number of L2 blocks between proposals FETCH_INTERVAL=30                # Polling interval in seconds PROPOSER_METRICS_PORT=9000       # The port to expose metrics on